-Investors are very well aware that companies or organizations with a large number of debts is potentially risky and are, therefore, turned off by them.
+Investors are very well aware that companies or organizations with a large amount of debt are potentially risky.
 However, once they know that there is an established sinking fund, they will see a certain level of protection for them so that in the case of a default or bankruptcy, they will still be able to get their investment back.

 2. The possibility of lower interest rates

-As stated in the previous item, a company with poor credit ratings will find it difficult to attract investors unless they offer higher interest rates, which can keep it from establishing a stable and strong cash flow.
-A sinking fund offers alternative protection for investors so that companies can offer low-interest rates.
+A company with poor credit ratings will find it difficult to attract investors unless they offer higher interest rates.
+A sinking fund offers alternative protection for investors so that companies can offer lower interest rates.

 3. Stable finances

 A company’s economic situation is not always definite, and certain financial issues can shake its stable ground.
-However, with a sinking fund, the ability of a company to repay its debts and buy back bonds will not be compromised and, thus, results in good credit standing and confident investors.
+However, with a sinking fund, the ability of a company to repay its debts and buy back bonds will not be compromised.
+This results in good credit standing and confident investors.

-To illustrate the concept more clearly, let us consider a franchisee of 7-Eleven who issues $50,000 worth of bonds with a sinking fund provision and establishes a sinking fund wherein the franchisee regularly deposits $500, with the intent of using it to buy back bonds slowly before it matures.
+To illustrate the concept more clearly, let us consider a franchisee of 7-Eleven who issues $50,000 worth of bonds with a sinking fund provision and establishes a sinking fund wherein the franchisee regularly deposits $500, with the intent of using it to buy back bonds slowly before they mature.

 The provision will then allow him to buy back the bonds at a lower price if the market price is lower or at face value if the market price goes higher.
-Eventually, the principal amount will already be lower, depending on how much was bought back.
-However, it is still important to remember that there is a certain limit to how many bonds can be bought back before its maturity date.
+Eventually, the principal amount owed will be lower, depending on how much was bought back.
+However, it is important to remember that there is a certain limit to how many bonds can be bought back before the maturity date.

-Another example may be with a company issuing $1 million of bonds that are to mature in 10 years.
-Given this, it creates a sinking fund and deposits $100,000 yearly to make sure that the bonds are all bought back by its maturity date, which is after 10 years.
+Another example may be a company issuing $1 million of bonds that are to mature in 10 years.
+Given this, it creates a sinking fund and deposits $100,000 yearly to make sure that the bonds are all bought back by their maturity date.

 Sinking fund vs. Savings account

 Basically, there is only a very small difference between a sinking fund and a savings account as both involve setting aside an amount of money for the future.
-The main difference is that the sinking fund is set for a particular purpose to be used at a particular time while the savings account is set for any purpose that it may serve at any given time it is necessary.
+The main difference is that the former is set up for a particular purpose and to be used at a particular time, while the savings account is set up for any purpose that it may serve.

 Sinking fund vs. Emergency fund

 A sinking fund is very easy to start and understand.
-However, people fail to create one because they lack the patience to set aside a specific amount regularly.
-For those looking for motivation, one’s wants can be a good reason to start one.
+However, many people fail to create one because they lack the discipline to set aside a specific amount regularly.